-And party we will, as we watch the snow begin to melt (hopefully!) and the birds, bees, and bugs begin to buzz around us as they search for grub and green grass.
-March naturally lends itself to learning about the beautiful weather to come and the invitation of spring and sunshine.
-Several of our March preschool themes focus on teaching children about spring, weather, and living things, including:
+March naturally lends itself to learning about beautiful weather and the invitation of spring and sunshine.
+Several of our March preschool themes focus on teaching children about spring, weather, and living things, such as:

 March Preschool Themes

 All About Me Theme

 Children, much like adults, love to talk about themselves!
 Children can learn about their own features and attributes, as well as their community.
 Make it easy with:

 - All About Me Lesson Plans

 - All About Me Activities

 Grab the free All About Me poster below to guide your preschoolers as they share how truly unique they are!